-The first quantity used to distinguish the different phases of the system is the fidelity susceptibility (FS).
-This quantity measure the overlap between the ground sate for given set of parameters and the ground state, when these parameters are changed by a small amount.
-If close to some phase boundary one finds this quantity to change a rapidly compared to deep inside a phase.
-In Fig. 6.7 one sees a plot the FS for N = 3 and g = 0.001.
-This shows a clear signature of a phase transition around $\lambda = 0.75$, where the ground state wave function change rapidly compared to elsewhere.
-Using the FS Chia-Min
+The first quantity used to distinguish the different phases of the system is the fidelity and the fidelity susceptibility $(FS)^2$ .
+These quantities measure the overlap between the ground sate for given set of parameters and the ground state, when these parameters are changed by a small amount.
+The fidelity will simply measure the overlap while FS measures this relative to how much the parameters change.
+If close to some phase boundary one both quantities to change rapidly compared to deep inside a phase.
+In Fig. 6.7 one sees a plot the fidelity for N = 3 and g = 0.001.
+This shows a clear signature of a phase transition around $\lambda = 0.75$ , where the ground state wave function change rapidly compared to elsewhere.
+Using the FS Chia-Min Chung where able to separate different regions resulting in the phase diagram shown in Fig. 6.8.
+In the figure, the blue data points shows different minima of the FS.
+Here I have to stress, that the color coding is made such to simulate the phase diagram predicted by the RG procedure.
+To compare, one finds in Fig. 6.9 the phase diagram predicted by RG in the same region.
+In comparing these two phase diagrams one finds many similarities, but the RG predictions is seen to consistently predict the boundaries to be larger valuers of $\lambda$ than the DMRG analysis predicts.

-Figure 6.7 | Fidelity susceptibility.
-For N = 3 and g = 0.001 one sees a plot showing the fidelity susceptibility, which clearly shows signature of a phase transition around $\lambda = 0.75$ where the ground state wave function change rapidly.
+Figure 6.7 | Fidelity.
+For N = 3 and g = 0.001 one sees a plot showing the fidelity, which clearly shows signature of a phase transition around $\lambda = 0.75$ where the ground state wave function change rapidly.
 The figure is provided by Chia-Min Chung.